 - 1. Return to the Process Builder and create a new process. - 2.
 Enter Assign Position to Recruiter for the process name.
 Press Tab to automatically enter the API name. - 3.
-For the process description, enter Reassign position records to a recruiter if they were created by another type of employee and then save. - 4.
-Click Add Object. - 5.
+For the process description, enter Reassign position records to a recruiter if they were created by another type of employee. - 4.
+For The process starts when, select A record changes, and then save. - 5.
+Click Add Object. - 6.
 Select Position for the object type.